 - 2004/ 2010: International Visiting Research Fellowship, MARCS Auditory Laboratories, College of Arts, Education and Social Sciences, University of Western Sydney, Australia.

-- Series co-editor with Professor Claire Kramsch for the book series on Language and Intercultural Communication with Routledge (2012 - present)
+- Series co-editor with Professor Claire Kramsch Routledge Studies in Language and Intercultural Communication with Routledge (2012 - present)

 - Editorial board member, Journal of Speech-Language-Hearing Association (Taiwan), since 2011

 - Editorial board member, Chinese as a Second Language Research (Mouton), since 2011

 Editorial board member, Chinese Language and Discourse (Benjamins), since 2010

 - Reviews Editor, International Journal of Bilingualism (Sage), since 2006